Updated 25 September-- Be sure to also check page 2!

 on the cusp of M-35 / M-40 production, wherein some CA Pocher quantities remained in use before the complete cut-over by ET to their style rune.
 The liner is tight and untouched, and the original chinstrap has a period reshap to the end of the strap,

 shortening it by approximately 2 inches.
-This interesting example is priced at 7200 USD and includes my certificate of lifetime guarantee of authenticity.
+This interesting example is priced at HOLD and includes my certificate of lifetime guarantee of authenticity.

 This helmet was in my collection for a number of years before selling it to Darryl P, who eventually sold it to Bob C, who sold it to me recently.